-Is EE really the fastest mobile network in the UK?
+Is EE really the fastest 4G mobile network in the UK?

-Yes, it’s true that EE offers the fastest 4G data speeds and arguably the fastest 5G internet speeds too.
+Yes, it’s true that EE offers the fastest 4G data speeds.
 EE’s 4G download speeds may reach as high as 60Mbps on regular plans and 90Mbps on premium ones.
-As for 5G data speeds, the network is competing mainly with Three, but EE’s 5G service is more established and covers more areas.
+As for 5G data speeds, Three is currently the faster one between the two.

 Can I use my EE SIM in the USA?